-Rome is set to elect its first female mayor in a run-off vote in municipal elections.
+Rome set to elect first female mayor after emerging as favourite

 Virginia Raggi, from the anti-establishment Five Star Movement, is seen as the favourite against Roberto Giachetti of the centre-left Democratic Party (PD).